akassab/Kijiji-Graphs-Web-App/README.md

 ## Functions
 - Register / login
 - Search for ads using search query and category/location
-- on node hover: Displays the product's title, price, and type (Offer or Wanted).
+- On node hover: Displays the product's title, price, and type (Offer or Wanted).
 - Click node to go to kijiji ad page
 - Like add
 - Unlike add